-To celebrate 25 years of outstanding design in the Vale, we're opening up the awards to a public vote for the People's Choice Award.
-Simply take a look through the shortlisted projects, and vote for your favourite.
-Voting is open until Wednesday 31 October and the winner will be announced at the awards ceremony on Thursday 29 November.
+To celebrate 25 years of outstanding design in the Vale, we've opened up the awards to a public vote for the People's Choice Award.
+However, voting is now closed and the winner will be announced at the awards ceremony on Thursday 29 November.

 Following a review of all the nominations received for the AVDC Design Awards 2018, the following nine projects have been shortlisted: